adi1090x/dynamic-wallpaper/README.md

 + Rename your images(must be **jpg/png**) to `0-24`.
 If you don't have enough images, symlink them.
 + Run the program and apply it.

-**Download :** To not make repo big in size, I've put large wallpapers set to another place & also not everyone wants all the wallpapers.
+**More Wallpapers :** To not make repo big in size, I've put large wallpapers set to another place & also not everyone wants all the wallpapers.
 You can download these wallpapers set from here -
 <p align="center">
   <a href="https://github.com/adi1090x/files/tree/master/dynamic-wallpaper/wallpapers"><img alt="undefined" src="https://img.shields.io/badge/Download-Here-blue?style=for-the-badge&logo=github"></a>
 </p>
-`Sets` : catalina, london, mojaveHD, mountfuji, surface
+***Sets*** : catalina, london, mojaveHD, mountfuji, surface

 ### Previews